Dez0117/course_work/README.md

 # FU_projects
-Here are a few projects and hws that I implemented while studying at a Financial University
+Here is a course work that I implemented while studying at the university